 More organization tools = more stress (also, everyone's stressed!)

-I thought about ways that a digital tool could help students juggle their busy lives, but focus on one thing at a time.
+I thought about ways that a digital tool could help students juggle their busy lives, but reduce stress.
 I played with ways they could motivate themselves without using unhealthy amounts of guilt.
 I also wanted to give them flexibility of how they want to organize themselves.
 Essentially, the tool should be structured enough to keep disorganized students focused, without punishing them for not adhering to traditional tools.

 Idea - Reminders from your future self to keep you accountable